Paul McCartney: Early influences

 McCartney's earliest musical influences include Elvis Presley, Little Richard, Buddy Holly, Carl Perkins, and Chuck Berry.
 When asked why the Beatles did not include Presley on the Sgt.
 Pepper cover, McCartney replied, "Elvis was too important and too far above the rest even to mention ... so we didn't put him on the list because he was more than merely a ... pop singer, he was Elvis the King."
-McCartney stated that for his bassline for "I Saw Her Standing There", he directly quoted Berry's "I'm Talking About You".
+McCartney stated that in his bassline for "I Saw Her Standing There", he quoted Berry's "I'm Talking About You".

 McCartney called Little Richard an idol, whose falsetto vocalisations inspired McCartney's own vocal technique.
 McCartney said he wrote "I'm Down" as a vehicle for his Little Richard impersonation.
 In 1971, McCartney bought the publishing rights to Holly's catalogue, and in 1976, on the fortieth anniversary of Holly's birth, McCartney inaugurated the annual "Buddy Holly Week" in England.
 The festival has included guest performances by famous musicians, songwriting competitions, drawing contests and special events featuring performances by the Crickets.

 Bass guitar

-Best known for primarily using a plectrum or pick, McCartney occasionally plays fingerstyle.
+While best known for primarily using a plectrum or pick, McCartney occasionally plays fingerstyle.
 He was strongly influenced by Motown artists, in particular James Jamerson, whom McCartney called a hero for his melodic style.
 He was also influenced by Brian Wilson, as he commented: "because he went to very unusual places".
 Another favourite bassist of his is Stanley Clarke.
 McCartney's skill as a bass player has been acknowledged by bassists including Sting, Dr. Dre bassist Mike Elizondo, and Colin Moulding of XTC.